Saturday, October 24, 2020

 How could you put your network, position or relationships to good use?
 What could you do or create?
 Who could you help?
 What paradigm could you change?

-If you want to make it happen, California is the place to be—after all, this is where gold diggers and pioneers headed to find and build a better life.
+If you want to make it happen, California is the place to be—after all, this is where gold miners and pioneers headed to find and build a better life.
 Today’s entrepreneurs have the same mindset when they venture into uncharted territory—or “just” create new worlds when needed.
-Enter Virbela, an immersive virtual world like Second Life where remote teams can meet for trade shows, conferences and mundane work events.
+Enter Virbela, an immersive virtual world like Second Life where remote teams can meet for trade shows, conferences and regular work events.
 This is where and how Laval Virtual hosted the 2020 “Laval Virtual World” event.

-Train yourself to see new technologies (virtual worlds, virtual and augmented reality, remote service...) as a source of opportunities—or maybe even inspiration for a new business idea.
+Train yourself to see new technologies (virtual worlds, virtual and augmented reality, remote service delivery...) as a source of opportunities—or maybe even inspiration for a new business idea.
 Explore these trends as if you were mapping unchartered territory.
 After all, today’s business environment is evolving constantly and you have a role to play in this process.

 Find inspiration in great successes and achievements.
 What vision, idea, initiative or state of mind could you bring to your organization?
-From risk-taking approaches to customer experience management, from resilience to self-confidence through the quest for meaning, Silicon Valley is brimming with best practices to guide modern explorers.
+From risk-taking approaches to customer experience management, from resilience to self-confidence through the quest for meaning, Silicon Valley is brimming with best practices to guide leaders and modern explorers.

 Inspiring, innovative, disruptive—Silicon Valley’s boldness is one of its greatest assets.
 This is the mindset all companies should soak up, from top management to entry-level employees, at a time when innovation capacity can make all the difference.
 Connecting with these best practices is not just about being one step ahead, it’s also a way to imagine the future and be part of it.